ubuntu-mate/ubuntu-mate.org/_drafts/2020-04-02-ubuntu-mate-focal.md

 Ubuntu MATE *Beta Releases* are *NOT* recommended for:

   * Regular users who are not aware of pre-release issues
-  * Anyone who needs a stable system
+  * Anyone who requires a stable system
-  * Anyone uncomfortable running a possibly frequently broken system
+  * Anyone uncomfortable running a system that can often be broken
-  * Anyone in a production environment with data or workflows that need to be reliable
+  * Anyone in a production environment with data or workflows that need reliability

 Ubuntu MATE *Beta Releases* are recommended for:

   * Regular users who want to help us test by finding, reporting, and/or fixing bugs
-  * Ubuntu MATE, MATE, and GTK+ developers.
+  * Ubuntu MATE, MATE, and GTK+ developers